artsy/hokusai/README.md

 hokusai {command} --help
 ```

-You can add `-v` (Verbose) to any command which will show you details of the commands Hokusai will run.
+You can add `-v` (Verbose) to most commands which will show you details of the individual commands Hokusai will run.

 ### Installing Dependencies